Key Supplements for Better Heart Health

 Take charge of your heart health by eating well, keep exercising, and working some of these cardiovascular supplements into your daily routine.
 As always, we recommend you speak to your healthcare professional before adding any supplements to your routine.

-He also talks about our research regarding AGE and heart health, and how we have over 870 peer-reviewer supporting articles.
+LaValle talks about our research regarding AGE and heart health, and how we have over 870 peer-reviewer supporting articles.
 Kyolic Omeg-AGE were mentioned at the 1:15 minute mark.

 Click here to listen to this podcast.

-About Dr. James LaValle
+About James LaValle

-Jim LaValle, R.Ph., C.C.N, a nationally recognized clinical pharmacist, author, board-certified clinical nutritionist, and founder of Metabolic Code Enterprises, Inc. a web platform and practice solution enterprise, launching AIR Support and the Metabolic Code Assessment.
+Jim (James) LaValle, R.Ph., C.C.N, a nationally recognized clinical pharmacist, author, board-certified clinical nutritionist, and founder of Metabolic Code Enterprises, Inc. a web platform and practice solution enterprise, launching AIR Support and the Metabolic Code Assessment.

 This article is for informational purposes only.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.